The Bard and the Bible

 Category Archives: Other

-A new episode on The Bard and the Bible Podcast is now live.
-In this short installment, a speech of Ulysses from Troilus and Cressida is followed by Psalm 11, from the King James Version of the Bible.
+A brand new episode on The Bard and the Bible Podcast is now live.
+This week, the words of Caliban from Shakespeare’s The Tempest (“Be not afeard; the isle is full of noises”) meet the words of Psalm 98:4-9 in the King James Version of … Continue reading